CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![](images1/media/exercise-2-img-32.png)

-1. Open your published report by going to the link [Microsoft Fabric](https://app.fabric.microsoft.com/).
-Navigate to your workspace and then select the **Northwind Order Analysis**.
-You will see the visual report displayed on the screen.

 1. Select the **Copilot** logo on the top-right and click on **Get started** to open the prompt guide.

     ![](images1/media/exercise-2-img-33.png)